Betty Boothroyd: Early life

-Boothroyd was born in Dewsbury, Yorkshire, in 1929, the only child of Ben Archibald Boothroyd (1886–1948) and his second wife Mary (née Butterfield, 1901–1982), both textile workers.
+Boothroyd was born in Dewsbury, Yorkshire, in 1929, as the only child of Ben Archibald Boothroyd (1886–1948) and his second wife Mary (née Butterfield, 1901–1982), both textile workers.
 She was educated at council schools and went on to study at Dewsbury College of Commerce and Art (now Kirklees College).
 From 1946 to 1952, she worked as a dancer, as a member of the Tiller Girls dancing troupe, briefly appearing at the London Palladium.
-A foot infection, however, brought an end to her dancing career, and she chose to enter politics.
+A foot infection brought an end to her dancing career and she entered politics, something then unusual, as the political world was heavily male-dominated and mostly aristocratic.

 During the mid-to-late 1950s, Boothroyd worked as secretary to Labour MPs Barbara Castle and Geoffrey de Freitas.
 In 1960, she travelled to the United States to see the Kennedy campaign.
-She subsequently began work in Washington D.C. as a legislative assistant for an American Congressman, Silvio Conte, between 1960 and 1962.
-When she returned to London, she continued her work as a secretary and political assistant to various senior Labour politicians such as Under-Secretary of State for Foreign Affairs Harry Walston.
+She subsequently worked in Washington, DC as a legislative assistant to American Congressman Silvio Conte, between 1960 and 1962.
+When she returned to London, she resumed her work as a secretary and political assistant to various senior Labour politicians including Under-Secretary of State for Foreign Affairs Harry Walston.
 In 1965, she was elected to a seat on Hammersmith Borough Council, in Gibbs Green ward, where she remained until 1968.

 Member of Parliament

 Running for the Labour Party, Boothroyd contested several seats – Leicester South East in 1957, Peterborough in 1959, Nelson and Colne in 1968, and Rossendale in 1970 – before being elected Member of Parliament (MP) for West Bromwich in a by-election in 1973.
+She represented the constituency for 27 years.

-In 1974, Boothroyd was appointed an assistant Government Whip, and she was a Member of the European Parliament (MEP) from 1975 to 1977.
+In 1974, Boothroyd was appointed an assistant Government Whip.
+In 1975, she became a Government-appointed member of the then European Common Assembly (ECSC) until she was discharged in 1977.
 In 1979, she became a member of the Select committee on Foreign Affairs, until 1981, and of the Speaker's Panel of Chairmen, until 1 January 2000.
-She was also a member of the Labour Party National Executive Committee (NEC) from 1981 to 1987, and the House of Commons Commission from 1983 to 1987.
+She was a member of the Labour Party National Executive Committee (NEC) from 1981 to 1987, and the House of Commons Commission from 1983 to 1987.